GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     - **Choose from existing cluster**: awdbclstud
     - Leave other options to their default settings

-    > **Note**: When you click on finish, you are returned to the **Author & Monitor** screen where the xx_dbls has been created, with the other linked services created in the previous exercize.
+    > **Note**: When you click on finish, you are returned to the **Author & Monitor** screen where the dbls has been created, with the other linked services created in the previous exercize.

 ### Task 5: Create a pipeline that uses Databricks Notebook Activity.